pfsense/docs/source/vpn/ipsec/accessing-firewall-services-over-ipsec-vpns.rst

 ===========================================

-With an out of the box configuration, it is not possible to query SNMP on the LAN interface of a remote pfSense over an IPsec VPN connection.
+With an out of the box configuration, it is not possible to query SNMP on the LAN interface of a remote pfSense® instance over an IPsec VPN connection.

-Fred Wright explained in a post to the m0n0wall mailing list on September 12, 2004 why this is, and it's the same reason in pfSense.
+Fred Wright explained in a post to the m0n0wall mailing list on September 12, 2004 why this is, and it's the same reason in pfSense software.

 .. pull-quote::